ericsonga/APCSAReview/_sources/Unit1-Getting-Started/topic-1-3-variables.rst

   int score = 4;

 Run the following code to see what is printed.
+Then, change the numbers and run it again.

 .. activecode:: lcdv2
    :language: java